 Gem Case Study

-CASE STUDY: TOMS
+GEM CASE STUDY FEATURE’S TOMS

 TOMS shoes became all the rage just over a decade ago, and since then we as a society of well-dressed and cozy individuals have had a hard time letting them go.
 Better yet, the company doesn’t just make comfortable yet stylish shoes; it’s a social and economic advocate for disadvantaged communities.